Jujgui/Course/README.md

 ## A simple Python port - You need: pip install pygame.
 Note the code here is not efficient but it's made to be educational and easy from https://www.youtube.com/watch?v=0Kx4Y9TVMGg
-## let's see of it's work and how can we improve it
+# let's see of it's work and how can we improve it

+We import some librairies for easier our tasks.

-import pygame
+- import pygame

-import random
+- import random

 atoms=[]
 window_size = 300